RajatJangra2653/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

-# Module 3 - Connect to Azure Cosmos DB SQL API with the SDK
+# Lab 03b - Connect to Azure Cosmos DB SQL API with the SDK

-### Estimated Timing: 30 minutes

-## Lab 2 :  Configure the Azure Cosmos DB SQL API SDK for offline development
+## Lab scenario

 The Azure Cosmos DB Emulator is a local tool that emulates the Azure Cosmos DB service for development and testing.
 The emulator supports the SQL API and can be used in place of the cloud service when developing code using the Azure SDK for .NET.
 In this lab, you'll connect to the Azure Cosmos DB Emulator from the Azure SDK for .NET.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Start the Azure Cosmos DB Emulator.
+- Task 3: Connect to the emulator from the SDK.
+- Task 4: View the changes in the emulator.
+- Task 5: Create and view a new container.
+- Task 6: Stop the Azure Cosmos DB Emulator.

+## Estimated Timing: 30 minutes

+## Exercise 1:  Configure the Azure Cosmos DB SQL API SDK for offline development

-### Prepare your development environment
+### Task 1: Prepare your development environment

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).